 And not only that teams work faster, more efficiently, and better when there is trust, but the level of enjoyment of work increases as well.

-As a member of an agile team, you can help establish trust in your team by being honest and transparent in the communication process, keep your commitments, seek help if you lack knowledge or experience in working on a particular task, discuss trust issues, don’t judge or blame, and get to know your teammates more personally.
+As a member of an agile team, you can help establish trust in your team by being honest and transparent in the communication process, keeping your commitments, seeking help if you lack knowledge or experience in working on a particular task, discussing trust issues, don’t judge or blame, and get to know your teammates more personally.

 Agile Remote Teams